Helpful tips and questions to think about before you start your new home build or remodel.

 - Do you want high ceilings, Tray or Vaulted Ceilings?

-- Pick a builder with a good reputation and work history.
+- This is important, guys!
+Pick a builder with a good reputation and work history.
 You want a person you can see dealing with for months and you don’t want to worry that he’ll go bankrupt mid-build.
 The contractor can make or break a job.
 This is one of those tips for building a new home that you absolutely can’t take lightly!

 - How long does it take to get a reply from a contractor?
 I always pass on a contractor that takes a long time to reply to questions before they’re even hired.